 Since the first base closure round, force structure has come down by 33% and will have declined by a total of 36% when we finish the reductions under the QDR.
+During the same period, we will have reduced domestic infrastructure by 21%....
+We must shed more weight.3

-&lt;sup>1For context and background, see CRS Report 97-305, Military Base Closures: A Brief Historical Review since 1988, by George Siehl, 16 p.
+1For context and background, see CRS Report 97-305, Military Base Closures: A Brief Historical Review since 1988, by George Siehl, 16 p.

-&lt;sup>2"Realignment" is an action quite distinct from "closure."
+2"Realignment" is an action quite distinct from "closure."
 It involves transferring units and functions, in and/or out of an installation, whereby the result is a net reduction of DOD civilian personnel.
 "Closure" involves shutting down or relocating most, if not all, of an installation's mission.
 Small portions of the base may be retained for use by reserve components.